Parallelepipeds of maximal facet area and total edge length in ellipsoids, through prescribed boundary points: Introduction

 \section{Introduction}

-The study of extremal properties of polygons and polytopes inscribed in convex bodies has a~long history.
-A striking planar result, observed in a ballistic context by J.-M.~Richard \cite{Richard2004} and reproved elegantly by Connes and Zagier \cite{ConnesZagier}, is that the maximal perimeter of a parallelogram inscribed in an ellipse is independent of the chosen vertex on the ellipse.
+The study of extremal polytopes inscribed in convex bodies is classical.
+A particularly striking planar theorem, observed in a ballistic context by Richard~\cite{Richard2004} and proved elegantly by Connes and Zagier \cite{ConnesZagier}, says that an ellipse has the following property: through every boundary point there passes an inscribed parallelogram of maximal perimeter.
+The maximal perimeter is \(4\sqrt{a^2+b^2}\), where \(a,b\) are the semiaxes of the ellipse.

-In this note we revisit the \(n\)-dimensional analogue for ellipsoids and parallelepipeds.
-Our arguments are linear-algebraic: a reduction to the unit sphere, a Gram matrix expression for the total facet area, and the Schur--Horn theorem \cite{HornJohnson}.
-We first obtain the sharp global bound for the total facet area

-and characterise global maximisers up to orthogonal equivalence.
-We then address a second functional: the total edge length (the `circumference' of the \(1\)-skeleton).
-Here we show the sharp bound

-with a simple equality characterisation.
-We also study vertex constraints: given \(x_0\in\partial E\), can the global maximum be attained by an inscribed parallelepiped having \(x_0\) as a vertex?
-We resolve this completely for \(n=2\) (yet another proof) and, for \(n\ge 3\), in principal-axis cases.